tekert/smartctl-dashboard/README.md

 Victoria Metrics is requiered as datasource

 Every panel has tooltips to help.
+It has support for old drives that are no longer connected (sometimes is important to know historical data of stored drives)

 Add alerts as an example to get started.